kenwals/shinrin-yoku/README.md

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

+### Bugs encountered on the way

+1. navbar was not expanding collapsing correctly. its out i choose the wrong emmet shortcut when starting the site.
+So the incorrect version of boostrap and javascript was choosen. once i replaced both the navbar worked correctly.
+2. comments problem
+3. git commit issue , in the begining i was using only git on the command line . somehow not all my commits were appearing in github when i pushed them . the problem maybe linked to me using gitpod in more then one browser (chrome and firefox) while i was trying to debug something else.
+I resolved this issue by git commiting with the gitpod UI instead.
+4. Page title was too long for mobile phone viewing , it was causing the hamburger button onto a new line.
+Fix was made by adding a media query to allow the h1 title font size reduced for smaller screens.
+5. CSS comments , i made a mistake with the format used initially for commenting in the CSS file.
+I was using the javascript format for commenting, this resulted in a problem with the colours not displaying correctly.

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment